elishamutang/to-do-app/actionList.md

 ## To-Do List Basic Functionality (High)
 - Create home page for user.
 User should be directed to an existing project list or 'home'.
     - Currently named as 'All My Tasks', user able to get an overview of all current and upcoming tasks.
-    - ~~Complete 2nd All Tasks div that goes into detail regarding each task.~~
-    - This will require 'To-Do' objects to be created dynamically, try using classes to create the objects.
+    - This will require 'To-Do' objects to be created dynamically, ~~try~~ using classes to create the objects.

 - Each 'To-Do' object shall have the following details:
     - ~~Title~~